Best time to go

 Always keep your belongings close and consider using a money belt to avoid pickpockets or bag snatchers.

 Certain areas of cities may be best avoided at night.
-Ask a local, such as your accommodation provider, for advice.
+Ask a trusted local, such as your accommodation provider, for advice.

 Bank card skimming and credit card fraud is a problem in Europe, as it is in Australia.
 Keep an eye on your statement and let your bank know if you see